🕸️ How Can We Crawl a Site on Google? – A Simple Guide

 Google Search Console (GSC) is a free tool by Google that helps manage your website’s visibility.

-Sign in with your Google account
+- Sign in with your Google account

 2. Submit Your Sitemap

-Create a sitemap: Usually found at
+- Create a sitemap (usually found at

--
+yourwebsite.com/sitemap.xml) -

 In Google Search Console:

-Go to Sitemaps section
+- Go to the Sitemaps section

-Paste your sitemap URL
+- Paste your sitemap URL

-Click Submit
+- Click Submit

 3. Request Indexing (Optional but Helpful)

-Paste your page URL
+- Paste your page URL

 That’s it!
 Google will now try to crawl and index your page.